diya-git/tech-savy/README.md

 tech-savy-seven.vercel.app

 ### Project Description
-If someone has lost something in the college campus ,you can post it on the website.
+If someone has lost something in the college campus, you can post it on the website.

-You have to provide your details,with emailID,and upload a picture of the lost item with description and the location from where you found it/last saw it.
+You have to provide your details,with email ID, and upload a picture of the lost item with description and the location from where you found it/last saw it.

 ### The Problem statement
-Misplaced.Not Forgotten:Reuniting Items and Owners on Campus
+Misplaced.
+Not Forgotten: Reuniting Items and Owners on Campus

 ### The Solution
 - The website provides a user-friendly interface to create posts, view lost items, and mark items as found, with enhanced security that allows only the person who posted an item (via email) to delete their own post.